-- 1. The operators who receive guests/ tourists and handle arrangements in the host countries are called - 2.
-Tour Operators who promote tours to foreign destinations are called. - operate within the boundary of home country and offer package tours to the travelers viz., domestic inclusive tour or independent tour.
+- 1. The operators who receive guests/tourists and handle arrangements in the host countries are called - 2.
+Tour Operators who promote tours to foreign destinations are called boundary of home country and offer package tours to the travellers viz., domestic inclusive tour or independent tour.